 Although many states around Utah have legalized or at least decriminalized marijuana.
 Utah has taken a different approach by continuing to arrest people for possessing even small amounts of marijuana.
-Utah also has a mandatory drivers license suspension for any marijuana conviction.
+Utah also has a mandatory drivers license suspension for any marijuana conviction such as simple possession, intent to distribute, and driving under the influence of marijuana.

 Utah’s approach to prosecuting marijuana crimes is very intriguing because it reveals an interesting cultural clash.
 If you look at a map of the western United States, every state except three - Utah, Wyoming, and Idaho - have either decriminalized marijuana or made its medical use legal.
 That triangle of states (the Utah-Wyoming-Idaho anti-marijuana triangle) remains a kind of island of conservatism with regard to marijuana in a sea of states that have taken a much more laid-back—even friendlier—approach.